maystey/uct_nassp_cm2020/_build/basics/variables.md

 ## Data Types
 The information stored in memory needs to be interprated if it's to be of any use to us.
 To achieve this Python (and many other programming languages) uses variable types.

 In the example above we used an integer or `int` type.
-In order to check what type a variable has we can use the `type()` function:
+In order to check what type a variable has, we can use the `type()` function: